 Since this earlier debate, where the warnings of Bordo and Jeanne and others were not largely heeded, the housing bust of 2006 in the U.S. and the subsequent financial crisis and Great Recession led many policy makers to decide that financial stability should be an important goal of central banks along with low inflation (and overall macro stability).
 The new view argued that central banks should be closely monitoring asset price developments and the state of the financial system (including non-banks and banks) and be willing to use policy to defuse threatening imbalances.
 This became known as the case for macro prudential regulation, which promoted the use of policy tools such as countercyclical capital requirements and liquidity ratios (Kashyap, Rajan and Stein, 2008).
-This case, fostered by the BIS and many others, has led to important changes in the central banking and financial regulatory landscape, including the 2010 Dodd Frank Bill in the U.S., which has given the Federal Reserve greatly expanded powers over the financial system as a whole, and in the UK where the Bank of England has taken over some of the responsibilities of the Financial Stability Authority.
+This case, fostered by the BIS and many others, has led to important changes in the central banking and financial regulatory landscape, including the 2010 Dodd Frank Bill in the U.S., which has given the Federal Reserve greatly expanded powers over the financial system as a whole, and in the U.K. where the Bank of England has taken over some of the responsibilities of the Financial Stability Authority.

 The question arises if the new financial stability powers of central banks will work to prevent the next crisis, also whether or not the new impetus has gone too far in encroaching on the traditional role of central banks to maintain price stability, acting as lenders of last resort to the banking system and protectors of the integrity of the payments system.
 The history of financial regulation after big financial crises (e.g. the Great Depression) suggests that the government often overreacts and, in the name of safety, suppresses financial development and the price discovery mechanism of financial markets.
 The regime of the 1930s through the 1970s gave us financial stability at the expense of unworkable firewalls between complementary financial functions (Glass-Steagall) and price controls and ceilings like regulation Q in the U.S. and the prohibition of the payment of interest on demand deposits.
-Similar regulations, financial market arbitrage, and financial innovation.
+Similar regulations were put in place across the world.
+These regulations and controls broke down in the face of the Great Inflation, financial market arbitrage, and financial innovation.
 In addition, in this immediate post World War II period, central banks lost their independence to the fiscal authorities that had other politically driven objectives in mind.
 It would not be surprising if that happened again.